0

 • January 2025: Launch Focus Groups

-• April 2025: July, Scenario Modeling and Policy Evaluation
+• April - July 2025: Scenario modeling and policy evaluation

 • October 31, 2025: DOLA publishes statewide Strategic Growth Report

-SB24-174 directs DOLA to prepare a “Natural Lands and Agricultural Interjurisdictional Opportunities Report” by December 31, 2025.
-The intent is to work with partners to develop an accessible report for local governments and implementing organizations, including Metropolitan Planning Organizations, involving the vital landscapes and resources outlined in the legislation.
+SB24-174 directs counties and municipalities to consider this report, where applicable and appropriate, when adopting or amending a comprehensive plan.
+Based on the direction in this law, DOLA is working with partners to develop an accessible, actionable resource for local governments and regional entities, including Metropolitan Planning Organizations (MPOs), to identify and plan for Colorado's vital landscapes and resources.
 The report will identify opportunities for shared stewardship through a local and regional planning guide and a toolbox of best practices.

 Colorado is characterized by a strong connection between vibrant neighborhoods and

-communities, a strong economy, clean water, abundant wildlife, productive agriculture, and cultural heritage which provides a high quality-of-life for generations.
 As communities grow they experience increased pressure on these vital landscapes and resources, emphasizing the importance of interjurisdictional approaches to maintaining the landscapes, resources, and quality of life into the future.

 Protection of open space, waterways, cultural resources, recreation, wildlife habitat, and agricultural lands continues to be a high community interest and priority.
 Therefore, thinking strategically about growth opportunities while conserving finite natural resources is critical to maintaining the quality of life, economically vitally, and landscape residents desire.
 This approach can enhance past investments in conservation by strategically connecting high priority landscapes for the benefit of Coloradans who love to recreate and wildlife that share our need for room to roam.